 In other words, the IRS considers make-up, hair styling, and similar expenses that are incurred in attempts to secure a certain job (auditions and interviews) to be personal expenses.

 However, note that the IRS does not categorically state that all make-up, hair-styling, and similar expenses are personal in nature – it says they are “generally found” to be personal expenses.
-So when would these expenses be considered business-related, and thus deductible?
+So there may be instances in which your accountant may be able to deduct certain expenses – especially those that can be directly linked to an event offered by an entertainer, which make them business-related expenses.

 This blog article is not intended to be the rendering of legal, accounting, tax advice or other professional services.
 Articles are based on current or proposed tax rules at the time they are written and older posts are not updated for tax rule changes.
 We expressly disclaim all liability in regard to actions taken or not taken based on the contents of this blog as well as the use or interpretation of this information.
 Information provided on this website is not all-inclusive and such information should not be relied upon as being all-inclusive.